Get a free consultation with a highly rated lawyer

 Canceling Student Loans Because of Unpaid Refunds

-This program allows you to cancel all or a portion of a loan if the school failed to pay you a refund that it owed you because you never attended the school or withdrew from the school and were owed a refund for the time left in the program.
-Loans must be GSL, Stafford, SLS, PLUS loans, or Direct loans, or the portion of a consolidation loan used to pay off one of these loans and must have been made after January 1, 1986.
-(If you had a Perkins loan, you may have other grounds to have the loan canceled, but will need to contact an attorney familiar with the intricacies of student loan law for help.)
-In addition, some states have funds to reimburse students who didn't get refunds due them.
+You might be eligible for a discharge of your Direct Loan or FFEL Program loan if the school failed to pay you a refund that it owed you because you never attended the school or you withdrew from the school and were owed a refund for the time left in the program.
+In addition, some states have funds to reimburse students who didn't get refunds due to them.

 Applying for Student Loan Cancellation